cs20mds14011/smart-parking/README.md

 -  When a request is recieved to find a car with reg. plate details, camera finds the slot it is parked if present

 IOT Gateway Server:
-- This is a server/hub with HiveMQ and tinyDB
+- This is a server/hub with HiveMQ
 - HiveMQ acts as a platform for communication between server and sensors
-- tinyDB is going to help us store the events in a miniature database for maintaining the state of the parking space

 User Interface:
 - This is a simple command prompt that is available to the user to do the below queries